namratacodes/AstroLive-Daily/README.md

 ## Notes for judges

 - The WhatsApp screens are a **simulator**, not a chat mockup — the horoscope shown is pulled live from Supabase (generated by Gemini from real astrology data), and the AI replies are live Gemini calls, not scripted responses.
-- Real Meta WhatsApp Cloud API integration was pursued but blocked by Meta's business-account verification process during the submission window; this is documented in the project report along with the fallback decision.
+- Real Meta WhatsApp Cloud API integration was pursued but blocked by Meta's business-account verification process during the submission window; this is documented above and in the full project report, along with the reasoning behind the fallback decision.
+- Premium upgrade is intentionally mocked for the same prototype-scope reason — see "Why premium upgrade is mocked" above.

-### Authors
+## Authors

+- Hiya Porwal
+- Namrata Singh

 - **Hiya Porwal**
 - **Namrata Singh**